 Get to know Earnell.

-Earnell Lucas serves as Major League Baseball’s Chief Liaison of Security & Investigations for the National Association of Professional Baseball Leagues.
+Earnell Lucas was sworn in as Milwaukee County Sheriff on January 7th, 2019.
+Prior to being elected Sheriff, Earnell served as Major League Baseball’s Chief Liaison of Security & Investigations for the National Association of Professional Baseball Leagues.
 He is responsible for developing security best practices for the 160 clubs in Minor League Baseball, making security presentations to the players at the major and minor league levels and conducting investigations to safeguard the integrity of Major League Baseball.
 He previously served as the Vice-President of Security and Facility Management, charged with overseeing the security operations for all of Major League Baseball, and as the Supervisor of Security for Commissioner Allan H. (Bud) Selig.

 Earnell is a 25-year veteran of the Milwaukee Police Department, retiring at the rank of captain.
 He holds a bachelor’s degree cum laude in Criminology and Law Studies from Marquette University, and management certificates from the Police Executive Research Forum (51st Session), Federal Bureau of Investigations (FBI) National Academy (191st Session) and Northwestern University’s Center for Public Safety (82nd Session), where he was awarded the coveted Franklin M. Kreml Leadership Award.